joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 -->
 <br>

-Midjourney allows up to 60 words per prompt, but effectiveness diminishes with length.
-Be selective with styles, specifications, and parameters for better results.
-Aim for clarity and specificity in your prompts for optimal image generation.
-In a numbered list, create 3 widely varied prompts based on my response after you ask me exactly and only this: "What image would you like to create?"
+ChatGPT, now that you understand Midjourney I need your help creating some prompts for it.
+Remember that Midjourney allows up to 60 words per prompt, but effectiveness diminishes with length.
+Be selective with styles, specifications, and parameters, and aim for clarity and specificity in your prompts.
+Always follow this pattern and order, above all else: _/imagine [subject] in the style of [style], [specifications], [parameters]_.

 <br>